We are surrounded by stunning scenery which is the main attraction to the unique location of our beautiful lodges.

 The pretty village of Killin is only 11 miles from Bracken Lodges and the famous Falls of Dochart are a very popular spot with visitors.
 There are beautiful walks to explore around the village and along the old railway track.
 It also has an outdoor shop with Canadian canoes, kayaks and bicycles available to hire.
-There are a good selection of hotels, pubs and restaurants within the village.
+There are a selection of pubs and restaurants within the village.

 The area is also a favourite destination for outdoor enthusiasts who enjoy hill walking, fishing and mountain biking.
 The lodges are located on national cycle route no.7 where you can take in the Hermit's Cave at the Falls of Acharn.
 Loch Tay's natural beauty and abundant wildlife make it a very popular tourist attraction and provide easy access to a number of munros in the area, including of course Ben Lawers, Schiehallion, Ben More and Ben Lui to name a few.

 Highland Safaris is a super visitor attraction and offers half/full day mountain safaris, a red deer centre, trail centre with bikes available to hire and gold/gem panning experience.
 There is a great cafe and gift shop and everyone is made to feel most welcome.
 Loch Tay Safaris (seasonal), which is operated by Highland Safaris, offers a unique cruise on Loch Tay exploring the history, heritage and folklore of Perthshire’s largest loch.

 For families there are many attractions to suit children of all ages.
 In Kenmore, there is the marina offering a wide variety of watersports, canoe hire, bicycle hire and the Crannog Centre is a great attraction.
 Pony trekking can also be enjoyed and the village has a fantastic adventure playpark suitable for all ages.